-The machine is capable of displaying many parameters, not all of which can be shown on the screen at the same time.
+The machine is capable of displaying many parameters, not all of which can de shown on the screen at the same time.
 Pressing the CYCLE PARAMETERS button will toggle the display of the parameters.
 The following is a list of available parameters and the corresponding abbreviations as they are shown on the display.

-BS
+Blade speed BS

-СТ
+Cut time СТ

-BT
+Blade tension BT

-HP
+Head position HP

-IBM
+Amp draw of blade motor IBM

-PC (To reset press COUNT RESET button)
+Pieces cut PC (To reset press COUNT RESET button)

-TOTALIZ
+Total run time of blade motor TOTALIZ